indecisiveuser/phylobio_project/README.md

 Clearly, the realigned version has more differences to the base and clipped trees than the base tree has to the clipped tree.
-This indicates that IQTree is very sensitive to the alignment of the data.
+This indicates that IQTree is sensitive to the alignment of this dataset.

 We can also visually compare the clipped and realigned trees using the same distance metric as the previous example (that is, recording the